 This is a sponsored conversation written by me on behalf of Kingsford.
 The opinions and text are all mine.

-If you want the BEST recipes for grilling while you’re enjoying watching you favorite team at bat, then look no further than “Taste of the Game” cookbook.
+If you want the BEST recipes for grilling while you’re enjoying watching your favorite team at-bat, then look no further than “Taste of the Game” cookbook.
 Kingsford created this new cookbook, with 30 unique recipes inspired by Major League Baseball.
 These recipes, one for each ML team are inspired by each city’s famous cuisine which makes cooking them so exciting!

 Recently, I received a copy of “Taste of the Game” which you can grab on Amazon, and was immediately thrilled to see so many amazing recipes.
 My team, the Washington Nationals inspired one of my favorite Greek recipes – Grilled Chicken Souvlaki Skewers with a Chopped Greek Salad.
 Easy to make and easy to eat, these skewers turned out perfectly grilled and were a huge hit with my family and friends.